JamesPiechota/yellowdemo/README.md

 Yellow Demo
 ==========

-Demo code for creating and monitoring Yellow invoices.
+Demo code for creating and monitoring Yellow invoices using our Python SDK.

 This is a simple Django server with two pages:

 1. A page to create an invoice in USD or AED
 2. A page to display the embedded invoice widget

-*views.py* contains sample code to

-1. Create an invoice by issuing an authenticated request to the Yellow servers
-2. Monitor a callback url ("IPN" Instant Payment Notification) for changes to the invoice status

 This demo server just prints to the terminal when the invoice status changes - a real shopping cart integration would likely update an order management system and redirect customers to an order confirmation page.